deathwaiting/jasper-reports-api/README.md

 # Caching

-- The application will cache compiled JasperReports instances by default, this provides a huge performance boost for reports saved on disk.
+- The application will cache compiled JasperReports instances by default, this provides a huge performance boost over reading reports from disk.
 - As reports are rarely updated - at least not daily-, the cache life-time can be set to higher values.
-- We are using in-memory cache, which has better performance, but also means restarting the application will evict all entries.
+- We are using in-memory cache, which has a better performance, but also means restarting the application will evict all entries.
 - Cache can be configured using the following env variables :
   - `DEV_GALAL_JASPER_REST_SERVER_REPORTS_CACHE_TTL` will set the time-to-live in minutes, default value is 1440 (24 hours).
-  - `DEV_GALAL_DEV_GALAL_JASPER_REST_SERVER_REPORTS_CACHE_SIZE` will set the maximum number of reports to cache, default is 512.
+  - `DEV_GALAL_DEV_GALAL_JASPER_REST_SERVER_REPORTS_CACHE_SIZE` will set the maximum number of cached reports, default is 512.